Mongo2Go/Mongo2Go/README.md

 For you convenience the MongoDbRunner also exposes _mongoexport_ and _mongoimport_ which allow you to quickly set up a working environment.

-Single server replica set mode to enable transaction
+Single server replica set mode to enable transactions
 -------------------------
-MongoDbRunner.Start() has been modified to take in an optional boolean parameter called singleNodeReplSet.
-When passed in with the value true - **MongoDbRunner.Start(singleNodeReplSet: true)** - a single node mongod instance will be started as a replica set with the name set to "singleNodeReplSet".
+`MongoDbRunner.Start()` can be set up to take in an optional boolean parameter called `singleNodeReplSet`.
+When passed in with the value `true` - (**`MongoDbRunner.Start(singleNodeReplSet: true)`**)
+- a single node mongod instance will be started as a replica set with the name `singleNodeReplSet`.
 Replica set mode is required for transactions to work in MongoDB 4.0 or greater

 Installation
 --------------